 Aird Lab

-Positions open for postdoctoral fellows, rotation students, and technicians interested in the intersection between cancer cell metabolism and cell cycle dysregulation.
+We are also actively recruiting postdoctoral fellows interested in the intersection between cancer cell metabolism and cell cycle dysregulation.

 See “Positions” tab for details.